Sikorsky HH-60 Pave Hawk: Operational history

-An HH-60 Pave Hawk lands as an Army UH-60 Blackhawk prepares to pick up a patient in Afghanistan, 2009.
+An HH-60 Pave Hawk lands as an Army UH-60 Black Hawk prepares to pick up a patient in Afghanistan, 2009.

-As of 2015, the U.S. Air Force HH-60G Pave Hawk was operated by the Air Combat Command (ACC), U.S. Air Forces in Europe (USAFE), Pacific Air Forces (PACAF), Air Education and Training Command (AETC), the Air Force Reserve Command (AFRC) and the Air National Guard (ANG).
+By 2015, the USAF's HH-60G Pave Hawk was allocated to the Air Combat Command (ACC), US Air Forces in Europe (USAFE), Pacific Air Forces (PACAF), Air Education and Training Command (AETC), the Air Force Reserve Command (AFRC) and the Air National Guard (ANG).
 Some HH-60Gs are also operated by the Air Force Materiel Command (AFMC) for flight tests.

 During Operation Desert Storm, Pave Hawks provided combat search and rescue coverage for coalition air forces in western Iraq, Saudi Arabia, coastal Kuwait and the Persian Gulf.
-They also provided emergency evacuation coverage for U.S. Navy SEAL teams landing on the Kuwaiti coast before the invasion.
+They also provided emergency evacuation coverage for US Navy SEAL teams landing on the Kuwaiti coast before the invasion.

 The Air Force Special Operations Command (AFSOC) got rid of its MH-60Gs configured for CSAR operations in 1991, redesignating them as HH-60Gs and giving them to Air Combat Command (ACC) and ACC-gained Air Force Reserve Command and Air National Guard units.
 AFSOC ceased all MH-60 operations in 1999.

 On 29 October 1992, a MH-60G Pave Hawk crashed in the Great Salt Lake of Utah about 100 yards north of Antelope Island during a training exercise in bad weather.
-Twelve members of the Army's 75th Ranger Regiment and the Air Force's 1st Special Operations Wing died in the accident.
+Twelve members of the US Army's 75th Ranger Regiment and the USAF's 1st Special Operations Wing died in the accident.
 The pilot, Air Force Maj.
 Stephan J. Laushine, was the only survivor.

-During Operation Allied Force, the Pave Hawk provided continuous combat search and rescue coverage for NATO air forces, and recovered two U.S. Air Force pilots who were isolated behind enemy lines.
+During Operation Allied Force, the Pave Hawk provided continuous combat search and rescue coverage for NATO air forces, and recovered two USAF pilots who were isolated behind enemy lines.

 In March 2000, three Pave Hawks deployed to Hoedspruit Air Force Base in South Africa to support international flood relief operations in Mozambique.
 The HH-60Gs flew 240 missions in 17 days and delivered more than 160 tons of humanitarian relief supplies.

-In early 2005, Air Force Pave Hawks also took part in a massive humanitarian relief effort to help in Sri Lankan victims of the tsunami.
-In the fall of 2005, Pave Hawks from various Air Force commands helped rescue thousands of stranded survivors of Hurricane Katrina.
+In early 2005, USAF Pave Hawks also took part in a massive humanitarian relief effort to help Sri Lankan victims of the tsunami.
+In the fall of 2005, Pave Hawks from various USAF commands helped rescue thousands of stranded survivors of Hurricane Katrina.

-Pave Hawks operated during Operation Iraqi Freedom, Operation New Dawn, and Operation Enduring Freedom, supporting Army and Marine Corps ground combat operations and standby search and rescue support for U.S. and coalition fixed-wing combat aircraft.
+Pave Hawks operated during Operation Iraqi Freedom, Operation New Dawn, and Operation Enduring Freedom, supporting Army and Marine Corps ground combat operations and standby search and rescue support for US and coalition fixed-wing combat aircraft.

 On 15 March 2018, a CSAR HH-60G crashed near the Iraqi city of al-Qa'im, killing all seven on board.

+In early April 2026, HH-60Ws participated in Operation Epic Fury, successfully rescuing the pilot of a downed F-15E Strike Eagle inside Iranian territory.